SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Introduction

 Beyond the illusion task, our findings suggest that part of the MLLM's vulnerability may stem from a perceptual misalignment between the model and humans, rather than its insufficient knowledge or model capacity.
 The effectiveness of SMSP further demonstrates that such misalignment can be mitigated through perception-level adjustments prior to inference, without retraining or modifying model parameters.

-Our main contributions are as follows: \begin{itemize} \item We construct IlluChar, a comprehensive and challenging visual illusion dataset that verifies MLLM's vulnerability on illusion images. \item We identify and characterize the high-frequency attention bias as a key underlying mechanism for MLLM's failure on visual illusions. \item We propose SMSP, a human-aligned and plug-and-play strategy that effectively improves model's performance on illusion images with all considered background types and hidden pattern scales. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We construct IlluChar, a comprehensive and challenging visual illusion dataset that reveals the vulnerability of MLLMs to character-based illusion images. \item We identify and characterize the high-frequency attention bias as a key underlying mechanism for MLLMs' failure. \item We propose SMSP, a human-aligned and plug-and-play strategy that effectively improves model performance on illusion images with all considered background types and hidden pattern scales. \end{itemize}